The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 Is The Hideaway still open after Bar Rescue?

-A reader below also pointed out that the Hideaway Idaho property has been listed for sale since February 22, 2023.
+When I originally published this post at the time that the episode aired on TV, a reader below pointed out that the Hideaway Idaho property has been listed for sale since February 22, 2023.

-The listing is on Loopnet here and the asking price is a cool $2,725,000 – so not cheap!
+The listing was on Loopnet here and the asking price was a cool $2,725,000 – so not cheap!

 You do get a “LIKE-NEW, EXTRAVAGANT BUILDOUT”, though.